bhyland95/Social-Network-API/README.md

   - [Questions](#questions)

   ## Installation
- Add a .env file and fill out the DB name and MYSQL credentials.
+  Make sure you have mongoDB installed.
+  Clone the Repo
+  Add the dependencies ("npm i")
+  "npm start" to start the server on your localhost.

   ## Usage
   Visit the link to see a walkthrough of the application.
 Create a User and some thoughts!
-  Make sure you have mongoDB installed and all the dependencies!
     https://drive.google.com/file/d/1cozoTdOmDg2ju3VWFArh1RIbo31HKGJD/view?usp=sharing